 How I Serve Heinz Beans

-Heinz beans are amazingly versatile.
-All that is required is to heat them up either in the microwave or on the stovetop.
+Heinz beans are an amazing dish that is quite versatile.
+All that is required is to heat them up in the microwave or stovetop for a delicious side dish.

-We like to eat them plain as a side for when we have turkey burgers without the mushroom cream sauce or with British sausage rolls.
-For breakfast, they are amazing when served with British sausage.
+We like to eat Heinz beans as an amazing side dish for when we have turkey burgersย without the mushroom cream sauce or with British sausage rolls.
+For breakfast, they are awesome when served with British sausage.ย They are the perfect addition to a weeknight meal.

-When we want the ultimate in simplicity and comfort food, we have beans on toast.
+As an added bonus, when we want the ultimate in simplicity and comfort food, we have beans on toast buttered with unsalted butter.
 This may sound odd to Americans but is delicious.
+The Heinz beans are also delicious served on crusty french bread.

 Sometimes, we do as the British do and have a jacket potato (a.k.a. baked potato) loaded with Heinz beans.
 This may also sound odd to Americans.
 However, it’s delicious.